 UW Health offers different telehealth options for your convenience.

-When you need to see your UW Health provider, virtual appointments - or video appointments - let patients meet with their healthcare provider using a smartphone, tablet or computer with webcam.
+When you need to see your UW Health provider, video appointments let patients meet with their healthcare provider using a smartphone, tablet or computer with webcam.
 It’s an easy way to get great care from the comfort of home.
 These appointments are scheduled with your provider's clinic.

-When you need to see a provider for a more urgent condition, Care Anywhere is available 24/7 for certain conditions.
-Whether your child has a rash or you're feeling under the weather, video visits allow you to see a provider without having to leave home.
-These appointments are not scheduled, and are used like Urgent Care.
+When you need quick access to a medical provider, Care Anywhere urgent care video visits are available 24/7 for certain conditions like cold and flu symptoms.
+Whether your child has a rash or you're feeling sick, video visits allow you to see a provider without having to leave home.
+No appointments are needed.

 Bringing the provider to you